-Being self-employed is liberating but paying oneself isn’t always easy.
-Whether you’re running a big business or a startup, or a freelancer, deciding on your first paycheck is very important.
+Being self-employed is liberating but paying oneself isn't always easy.
+Whether you're running a big business or a startup, or a freelancer, deciding on your first paycheck is very important.
 Your first paycheck sets the tempo for your remuneration as the business progresses.
-You need to figure out three essentials to provide your first paycheck.
-Things like; how much to charge customers for your services, what to pay yourself, and how to pay yourself.

-Choosing the correct business structure is critical when processing payroll for oneself versus staff in order to save taxes.
 Setting up a self-employed payroll system is essential for controlling profitability and cash flow by determining how much and how frequently to pay.
 Payroll services make it simple and assist firms with tax law compliance.

 While payroll software is not required if you only pay yourself, as your team grows, you may pay your employees as frequently as you want: weekly, bimonthly, monthly, and so on.
 The software may be installed in a matter of days, and you can pay yourself by direct deposit, or get your first paycheck.